flashwing-04/showtime-website-project-archive/content/ss22/master/m2_4-fixIT-communication-is-everything/features.md

 </figure>

 #### Finding antenna parts
-During the first part the VR player has to find a total of six lost antenna parts randomly hidden in the environment.
+During the first part, the VR player has to find a total of six lost antenna parts randomly hidden in the environment.
-Once the VR player found an antenna part, it can be stowed away in an item pouch and automatically appears on the table as the game progressed.
-The PC player meanwhile has access to a minimap that displays the locations of the parts.
+Once the VR player finds an antenna part, it can be stowed away in an item pouch and automatically appears on the table as the game progresses.
+The PC player, meanwhile, has access to a minimap that displays the locations of the parts.

 {{<image src="pc_view_with_open_minimap.jpg" alt="pc view with opened minimap" caption="PC view with opened minimap">}}